Attention:

 Is drug testing required in Texas for health workers?

+No. In Texas, doctors, nurses, and other licensed medical professionals are not required to be drug tested.
 However, it’s up to your company to implement drug testing as part of your hiring policy.
 You can also make drug testing of current medical staff recurring and random.

 Why you should require drug testing for health workers

 The lives of patients are metaphorically and literally in the hands of health workers.
 Therefore, having a clear sober mind and sound judgment is of the utmost importance.
+Let’s take a look at some benefits of drug testing, whether as part of the hiring process or as a recurring program after they’re hired.

 • Illicit drugs can impair one’s physical and mental capabilities.